 Considered one of the best Great Lakes Beaches, this famous shore is almost a half-mile long on Lake Michigan’s western coast and rated #4 of the “51 Great American Beaches” by USA Today.
 This 50-acre park is a beautiful place, and it also has the distinction of being rated as a Blue Wave Beach (The US version of the Blue Flag rating for environmental certification for beaches) This city beach has also been rated favorably by Parents Magazine and Midwest Living.

-Located in Racine, the beach experience rival Chicago’s with live music, volleyball, Kid’s Cove playground, picnic tables, and picnic areas, kayak rentals, and food concessions.
+Located in Racine, the beach experience rival Chicago’s with live music, volleyball, Kid’s Cove playground, picnic tables, picnic areas, kayak rentals, and food concessions.
 The park is also friendly to those with disabilities with handicap ramps.

 #3 Indiana – Indiana Dunes National Lakeshore on Lake Michigan